bartoszm/y2s-tapi-cli/README.md

 ### How do I get set up? ###
+First you need to build https://github.com/bartoszm/yang2swagger.
+Then you simply run:
+``mvn clean install``

 ### Command-line Execution ###
 There are two CLI tools ``Generator`` and ``Converter``. ``Generator`` allows for generating Swagger from YANG modules thus it is similar to original